gv-sh/specgen/admin/README.md

-# Admin Dashboard
+# SpecGen Admin Interface

-This is the admin dashboard for managing the database.json file.
-It provides a user-friendly interface for managing categories and parameters.
+The admin dashboard for SpecGen, providing a user-friendly interface for managing categories and parameters.

 ## Features